umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 You can add them as a [Team member](/Umbraco-Cloud/Set-Up/Team-Members/) from the project portal on Umbraco Cloud.

-By default, when added to the project as a team member, they will be added to the backoffice as administrators.
+By default, when added to the project as a Team member, they will be added as users to the backoffice of all the environments as administrators.

 Users can also be invited directly from the backoffice of your Umbraco Cloud project, from where you can give them different permissions.